skip to content

 • Athens Corner Grill – Get your Mediterranean fix with a menu featuring a long list of gyros and sandwiches, as well as specialty platters.

 • A Few Old Goats Brewing – Originally opening in 2018 as a 2-barrel nano-brewery located on the west end of Downtown Roanoke, A Few Old Goats Brewing features a rotating draft-list of small and seasonal batches of beer.
-Additionally, this brewery hosts food trucks on a near weekly basis.
-Stop in today!
+Check their calendar for the food truck schedule!

 rent now button